SteveJustin1963/tec-Stochastic/README.md

- ###
+### numerical integration using the trapezoidal rule - see program
- The program you provided appears to aim at calculating a numerical integration using the trapezoidal rule.
-Here's a breakdown and analysis of the code:
+ The program you aims at calculating a numerical integration using the trapezoidal rule. breakdown and analysis of the code:

 ### Key Points:
 1. **Variables:**